Homepage look and feel

 If you've removed the New Articles List from the right column of your knowledge base, you can re-add it by copying the relevant HTML from Default Right Column HTML and pasting it into Settings > Style > Custom HTML > Right Column.

-If you've removed the New Articles List from your home page, you can re-add it to by copying and pasting the relevant HTML from Default Home Page Article HTML into either the code view of Knowledge Base > Home Page or into Settings > Style > Custom HTML > Home Page.
+If you've removed the New Articles List from your homepage, you can re-add it to by copying and pasting the relevant HTML from Default Home Page Article HTML into either the code view of the top-level Homepage or into Settings > Style > Custom HTML > Home Page.

 Updated Articles List